'Staring contest': Trump's vulnerable, but 2020 Dems off to surprisingly slow start in early states

 In Iowa and New Hampshire, the phone calls from likely 2020 Democratic presidential contenders are coming in fast.

-The expected large field and lack of an overwhelming favorite heading into the contests explains the slower dance among candidates, according New Hampshire Democratic Party Chairman Raymond Buckley.
+The expected large field and lack of an overwhelming favorite heading into the contests explain the slower dance among candidates, according New Hampshire Democratic Party Chairman Raymond Buckley.

 Hillary Clinton filled that role at this stage in both the 2008 and 2016 contests, while in 2012 President Barack Obama was running for re-election.